September 6, 2017

 PWA Advantages for Magento Merchants

 PWAs mean more mobile visitors, usage, and better conversions.
 What’s the catch?
 While there have been some concerns about ubiquitous browser support, SEO rankings, and support on desktop, these perceived drawbacks are quickly being addressed which means that PWAs are:

 Desktop Friendly Too – PWAs are not exclusively for the mobile web.
 In fact, desktop browsers support Service Workers too, which is important as PWAs can and should be developed responsively to support varying screen sizes across mobile, tablet, and desktop.

 Coming to Safari – Apple recently announced that development for support of Service Workers on the Webkit engine (on which Safari is based) has started, so in the near future PWAs will work not only on Android phones and desktop browsers (IE, Chrome, Firefox, Opera) but on iOS phones and MacBook’s too.

 The Magento PWA Studio

 Magento believes that PWAs represents a seismic advancement in the web, similar in magnitude to the transition that happened five years ago from conventional desktop sites to responsive web design (RWD) sites.
-We know however that this is not a small change and that Magento merchants and our solution partners will need help making this migration.
+We know however that this is not a small change and that Magento merchants and our will need help making this migration.
 That’s why at Magento we are collaborating with Google and our broader community to develop the Magento PWA Studio—a suite of tools for building online stores as Progressive Web Applications.
 I strongly recommend to all our merchants to: